The People's Court: Production notes

 The 1981–93 life of the show was initially taped at Golden West Broadcasters and, later, Metromedia Square in Los Angeles, before moving to The Production Group.
 In New York City, The People's Court first taped episodes at the NEP/Image studios in the former Grand Ballroom of the Hotel Pennsylvania, which was also the studio for the talk show Maury.
 In 1998, the show began taping at the MTI Studios on the 8th floor at 401 Fifth Avenue, where the courtroom received a makeover.
 In 2006, the MTI Studios were sold to NEP/Image.
 At the end credits of some episodes, the show is said to be taped at the NEP/Image studios.
 The former MTI studios are officially part of NEP Broadcasting's NEP Penn Studios.

 In 2012, the show moved to the Connecticut Film Center in Stamford, taking advantage of the same state tax credits which attracted NBCUniversal's syndication and cable divisions to the Stamford area.

 The aired episodes are sometimes spliced together in a different order from which they are taped (a common procedure on some hour-long shows).
 This is why the judge's blouse color may change and why fewer courtroom observers may be seen during the second half of the show than during the first half.
 For the 2012 season, the show started broadcasting in widescreen standard definition, before eventually converting to high-definition broadcast shortly thereafter.

 All versions of The People's Court are "A Ralph Edwards-Stu Billett Production" in association with Telepictures Productions and distributed by Warner Bros.
 Domestic Television Distribution (including its predecessors Telepictures and later Lorimar-Telepictures), all of which are now part of Warner Bros.
 Discovery.

 Since June 2020, cases have been posted on the official The People's Court YouTube channel.
-The channel has over 250,000 subscribers and has amassed 300 million views.
+The channel has over 500,000 subscribers and has amassed 600 million views.
 Both current and old cases are posted.

 Theme music

-The theme music, "The Big One (People's Court Theme)", was composed by Alan Stanley Tew.
+The theme music, "The Big One", was composed by Alan Stanley Tew and was originally a "library theme"—or stock music background track—composed for UK television in the 1970s.
 The uptempo theme music, with a prominent piano theme and bongo drum rhythm, has been sampled by many artists, including Nelly.
 It has also been featured in several films and television shows, including the 1977 pornographic film Barbara Broadcast, the 1979 low-budget film Malibu High, the BCTV current affairs program Webster!, SpongeBob SquarePants, The Loud House, "Blue Harvest", the sixth-season premiere episode of Family Guy, the December 5, 2005, and December 21, 2009, editions of WWE Raw in Tampa, Florida, Boy Meets World, and Popular.